-- Disciplinary action leading to possible dismissal and legal action: - Termination of current and future roles within the club and roles in other clubs, the LTA, Tennis Wales, Tennis Scotland and the Tennis Foundation.
+- Disciplinary action leading to possible dismissal and legal action; - Termination of current and future roles within the club and roles in other clubs, the LTA, the Tennis Foundation and the Croquet Association.

 Actions taken by staff, consultants, volunteers, officials, coaches inside or outside of the club that are seen to contradict this Policy may be considered a violation of this Policy.